PELAB-LiU/Text2VQL/training/README.md

 ## Generation

 Once the models have been trained, you can evaluate them.
 To do so, you can use the `test_model_railway.py` script.
-The argument `--checkpoint` could indicate either a HF repo or a local folder (best checkpoint of the `--output_dir` of the previous script).
+The argument `--checkpoint` could indicate either a HF repo (e.g., `PELAB-LiU/deepseek-coder-6.7b-base-Text2VQL-LoRA`) or a local folder (best checkpoint of the `--output_dir` of the previous script; e.g., `adapter-deepseek-coder-6.7b-base/checkpoint-1113`).

 ```bash
 CUDA_VISIBLE_DEVICES=0 python test_model_railway.py --base_model deepseek-ai/deepseek-coder-6.7b-base --checkpoint PELAB-LiU/deepseek-coder-6.7b-base-Text2VQL-LoRA